bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Statements</h4>

-As a whole, JavaScript is a set of statements, of which are executed by the browser in the sequence they are written.
+<p>As a whole, JavaScript is a set of statements, of which are executed by
+the browser in the sequence they are written.
 These statements provide commands which determine the different behaviors to be taken.
 Statements come in all different shapes and sizes, with multiple statements separated with semicolons, ;.
-New statements should begin on a new line, and indentation should be used when nesting statements for better legibility, but is not required.
+New statements should begin on a new line, and indentation should be used when nesting statements for better legibility, but is not required.</p>

 ```
  1  log(polaroid);